 So if you are sat here saying you want to save money then please, do yourself a huge favor, and work out what you are going to do and why you want to.

-Because knowing why you want (or need) to save money is half the battle.
+Saving money is important so knowing why you want (or need) to save money is half the battle.

 When you get tempted to spend a bit more than you should, you can remind yourself why you shouldn’t spend right now.

 Come and follow me on Pinterest for more money saving hints and frugal tips!

 Developing The Savings Habit

 The second thing you should understand that saving money is all about developing a new habit.

 And habits take a little time to bed in and become exactly that, a habit.